Ram Jain, MSc. Yoga

 I did not leave my family, friends, and country to live like this.

-At that moment, I realized that no one but me has the responsibility to change my future.
+At that moment, I realized that no one but only me has the responsibility to change my life.

 I decided to start my own yoga classes in the evenings after my daytime factory job.

 In November 2008, I began to teach yoga classes in an old, closed-school gym.
 I hand-made posters for my classes and put them in organic shops, supermarkets, and the university.

 My life was steadily changing, and classes were filling up even though I was teaching in English.
 My financial situation improved, as well as my peace of mind.

 Seeing the blissful faces of students after class would give me a beautiful feeling of inner satisfaction.
 Finally, I had found my purpose.